Sugar Ray Robinson vs. Jake LaMotta: Initial fights (1942–1945)

 A third fight was held 21 days later on February 26, 1943, at the same venue, with Robinson looking to avenge his only loss from LaMotta.
-Robinson utilized his boxing skills to full effect in this fight, jabbing from a distance and countering LaMotta's pressure effectively.
+Robinson used his boxing skills to full effect in this fight, jabbing from a distance and countering LaMotta's pressure effectively.
 Despite this the fight was still difficult, with LaMotta fighting harder in the later rounds.
 Robinson was badly hurt in the seventh round, being knocked down in his own corner and later admitting that he chose to stay down for the full eight count to recover.
-Robinson rallied this time, and after going the ten round distance, Robinson won another unanimous decision (51–49, 56-44 and 53–47).
+Robinson rallied this time, and after going the ten round distance, Robinson won another unanimous decision (51–49, 56–44 and 53–47).

-The fourth fight was held on February 23, 1945 at Madison Square Garden, the location of their first fight.
+The fourth fight was held on February 23, 1945, at Madison Square Garden, the location of their first fight.
 LaMotta suffered a cut over the forehead in the opening round, but fought on.
-Like the third fight Robinson utilized his boxing skills and scored well for most of the fight, despite surviving a scare in the sixth round when he was trapped in a corner and forced to take punishment.
-The fight was another victory for Robinson who won the fight 6–4, 6-3 and 7–1.
+Like the third fight Robinson used his boxing skills and scored well for most of the fight, despite surviving a scare in the sixth round when he was trapped in a corner and forced to take punishment.
+The fight was another victory for Robinson who won the fight 6–4, 6–3 and 7–1.

 The fifth fight was held on September 26, 1945, at Comiskey Park in Chicago.
 This would be the closest fight of the series, with LaMotta fighting aggressively to defeat his old rival.
 Unlike the previous fights, the fight was held for 12 rounds instead of ten.
 LaMotta hoped that this would give him an advantage, but Robinson stacked up a wide lead early in the fight before pulling back the pace to fight more cautiously in the later rounds.
-Robinson won yet again, but this time it was a very close split decision (61–59, 61-59 and 57–63), which the crowd booed.
+Robinson won yet again, but this time it was a very close split decision (61–59, 61–59 and 57–63), which the crowd booed.
 Robinson would later state that this was his hardest fight with LaMotta.